consentsam/project-ledger-docs/README.md

 The API specification has been updated to use `role` instead of `userType` for user registration and profile management.
 This change ensures compatibility with the current API implementation.

+### Known Issues

+- **Freelancer Registration**: The API expects `freelancerName` in requests, but the database uses a column named `name`.
+This mismatch causes a 500 error when registering freelancers.
+Until this is fixed on the server side, please be aware that freelancer registration might fail.

 ## Local Development

 To run the documentation locally: